omegand/File-Protector/README.md

 - Parallel processing for efficient encryption and decryption of files.
 - Option to reset and remove the current password from the system.
 - Ability to encrypt, decrypt, or perform both actions on a specified directory.
-- Supports keeping the older files after decryption/encryption.
+- Supports keeping older files after decryption/encryption.
+- Argon2id key derivation.
+- Sequential encryption/decryption for better performance and lower memory usage.

 ## Getting Started